Grammarly gets a tone detector to keep you out of email trouble – TechCrunch

 Overall, this looks to be a pretty useful feature, especially if you tend to struggle with getting the tone of your emails just right (I definitely know some people who are great in person but whose every email reads like they are accusing me of poisoning their dog).
 In total, the new feature can detect 40 different tones, covering a range of emotions from “appreciative” to “confident,” “formal,” “informal,” “thoughtful,” “loving” and “sad.”
 The feature will kick in once you write more than 120 characters.

 The beta version of the tone detector is now available in Grammarly’s browser extension for Chrome, with Safari and Firefox support coming soon.
-Right now, this only works for emails in Gmail and Yahoo, though.
+Right now, this only works for all major email services like Gmail and Yahoo, though.
 Support for all text fields will roll out soon.